The Bylaws of the Ravenswood Neighbors Association

 Section 5.3 – Term of Office

-The term of office for each standing committee member is one calendar year.
-At which time, the committee shall be reviewed, renewed or dissolved by the Advisory Council at the April meeting.
-The committee chair shall also be reconfirmed as chair or removed from their role by the Advisory Council at the April meeting.
+The term of office for each standing committee member is one calendar year, at which time, the committee shall be reviewed, renewed or dissolved by the Advisory Council at the October meeting.
+The committee chair shall also be reconfirmed as chair or removed from their role by the Advisory Council at the October meeting.

 Meeting of Members